 That does cast a little light on one of the few negatives for Adcash as a network: the relatively high payout threshold.
 A lot of other networks will allow you to get money at a much lower level so that you can truly see it in your bank account and use it.
 As you grow as a publisher, it does get easier to hit that mark, but when you’re a small publisher, it can seem like forever waiting for that payout.
 Advice though is to just be patient and know that it will come when the hits really grow.

 When it is time for payment, people seem to find that Adcash pays on time.
-While the Net-30 structure may not be a favorite for a lot of people, it is also a pretty standard structure, and it is good to know that when you expect your money, you’ll get it.
+We also like the fact that the mobile and mobile web campaigns fall under one management umbrella, especially in this day and age of related sites, which means one point of contact and ease of cohesive advertising and seeing how everything is working in your reports.
 Content restrictions for publishers are also fairly standard among ad networks and do not seem to be too harsh when it comes to those things that might be borderline (such as tame fictional violence).
 Also there are no content language restrictions that we were able to find, which makes them a truly global advertising solution for any site.
 Currently they serve 196 countries, and it seems that number has been on the climb in the last few years.